Technical SEO + editorial automation

 - Editorial pipeline

-- Draw on the Content Mint pattern: orchestrated drafts, quality analysis, human review, and publication — so SEO content has a standard, not just a volume target.
+- Orchestrated drafts, quality analysis, human review, and publication — so SEO content has a standard, not just a volume target.

 How it works